cleanroom-team/cleanroom-rs/README.md

 - `/usr/bin/systemd-nspawn` to set up containers with
 - `busybox` as a statically compiled binary as a OS agnostic run environment inside and outside of containers.

+  Binaries can be downloaded from here: https://busybox.net/downloads/binaries/ Most distributions have `busybox` packages, that work just as well.

 - `direnv` helps but is not strictly necessary.
 Without it you will need to source a `.env` file to configure your shell for `cleanroom`.